 Capitol Reef National Park

-- Recommended sights: Temple of the Sun and Moon, Queen Bee rock formation, Upper Cathedral Valley Overlook
+- Recommended sights: Temples of the Sun and the Moon, Queen Bee rock formation, Upper Cathedral Valley Overlook.

 - Camp: There’s first come, first serve camping at Cathedral Valley Campground which, at least when I visited, was free.